Saadmomin2903/CDAC-DBDA/DV_backup.md

     B. Used to ensure that the final model is statistically significant.
     C. Used to ensure that the final model is practically significant.
     D. Used to establish a minimum level of performance.
+# Batch 8: Q701–Q800 - Regression Analysis

     Correct Answer: B
-# Batch 8: Q701–Q800 - Regression Analysis

 701. **Regression Analysis** is primarily used for:
     A. Determining the correlation between two variables.
     B. Predicting the value of a dependent variable based on one or more independent variables.
-    Correct Answer: B
     C. Identifying underlying factors in a dataset.
     D. Grouping observations into segments.

+    Correct Answer: C
 702. In a simple linear regression model, the equation is $\hat{y} = a + bx$.
 The term $\hat{y}$ represents the:
     A. Observed value of the dependent variable.
-    Correct Answer: C
     B. Predicted value of the dependent variable.
     C. Intercept of the regression line.
     D. Slope of the regression line.

+    Correct Answer: C
 703. The **Method of Least Squares** in linear regression aims to minimize the sum of the squared differences between:
-    Correct Answer: B
     A. The observed x-values and the predicted x-values.
     B. The observed y-values and the predicted $\hat{y}$-values.
     C. The mean of x and the mean of y.
     D. The slope and the intercept.

-    Correct Answer: A
+    Correct Answer: C
 704. The **Coefficient of Determination ($R^2$)** in a simple linear regression model is the square of the correlation coefficient ($r^2$).
 It represents:
     A. The strength of the linear relationship.
     B. The fraction of the variation in the dependent variable ($y$) that is explained by the regression line.
     C. The slope of the regression line.
     D. The standard error of the estimate.

-    Correct Answer: A
+    Correct Answer: C
 705. The **Residual** in a regression model is defined as:
     A. The difference between the predicted value ($\hat{y}$) and the observed value ($y$).
     B. The difference between the observed value ($y$) and the predicted value ($\hat{y}$).
     C. The difference between the mean of y and the predicted value ($\hat{y}$).
+    D. The difference between the mean of x and the observed value ($x$).

     Correct Answer: B
-    D. The difference between the mean of x and the observed value ($x$).

 706. A **Residual Plot** in regression analysis should ideally show:
     A. A clear curved pattern.
     B. A clear linear pattern.
-    Correct Answer: C
     C. An unstructured horizontal band.
     D. A funnel shape (heteroscedasticity).

+    Correct Answer: B
 707. **Extrapolation** in regression analysis is the practice of:
     A. Predicting the dependent variable within the range of the independent variable used for training.
-    Correct Answer: B
     B. Predicting the dependent variable outside the range of the independent variable used for training.
     C. Using a non-linear model.
     D. Calculating the correlation coefficient.

+    Correct Answer: B
 708. In the regression equation $\hat{y} = a + bx$, the term $b$ (the slope) is calculated using the formula:
-    Correct Answer: B
     A. $b = r \cdot \frac{s_x}{s_y}$
     B. $b = r \cdot \frac{s_y}{s_x}$
     C. $b = \frac{\text{Cov}(x, y)}{s_x}$